The Exceptional Family Member Program

 The SNP provides a comprehensive, coordinated, multidisciplinary approach to community support, housing, medical, educational, and personnel services for Coast Guard families with special needs.

 2. What are some examples of medical, physical, psychological, and educational special needs?

 Special needs span a broad range of conditions.
 To determine if your dependent family member’s special need qualifies for enrollment in the SNP, please contact your Family Resource Specialist (FRS).

 Medical Diabetes, Cancer, Asthma/Allergies, Migraines, Anemia, Prematurity Physical Wheelchair Use, Use of Assistive Technology Devices (communication devices, hearing aids, etc.) Psychological Depression, Attention Deficit Disorder (ADD), Autism, Substance Dependence Educational.
 Use of an Individualized Family Service Plan (IFSP) or an Individualized Education Plan (IEP).

 This does not represent an all-inclusive list.

 Information about the SNP may be obtained by contacting the Office of Health, Safety, and Work-Life (HSWL) Family Resource Specialist (FRS).
 A point of contact list details the Districts/Regional Practices, Areas Served, Family Resources Specialists, and Regional Managers.
-You may also access a full roster of Work-Life Staff sorted by field office.
+You may also access a full roster of Work-Life Staff sorted by the field office.